gigalixir/gigalixir-cli/docs/source/main.rst

     - :bash:`git push gigalixir master` asks for my password

         - First try running :bash:`gigalixir login` and try again.
-If that doesn't work, try resetting your git remote by running :bash:`gigalixir set_git_remote $APP` and trying again.
+If that doesn't work, try resetting your git remote by running :bash:`gigalixir git:remote $APP` and trying again.

     - (File.Error) could not read file "foo/bar": no such file or directory